 Source: The Treasury

-At 31 July 2021, there were twelve nominal bond and four IIB maturities on issue, as shown in Chart 6.
-Individual nominal bond lines are capped at a maximum of NZ$18 billion face value, while IIB maturities are capped at NZ$6 billion.
+At 30 June 2023, there were fourteen nominal bond and four IIB maturities on issue, as shown in Chart 5.
+Individual nominal bond lines are capped at a maximum of NZ$18 billion face value, while IIB maturities are capped at NZ$10 billion.
 Coupons on nominal bonds are paid on a semi-annual basis, in arrears.
 For IIBs, coupons are paid quarterly, in arrears.

 Primary issuance of NZGBs and T-Bills is undertaken by NZDM through competitive tenders and/or syndications.

-The BEFU and HYEFU announcements contain forecasts for annual bond issuance, bond maturities and repurchases, and the level of T-Bills on issue at 30 June.
-The most recent update, at the time of publication, was published alongside BEFU on 20 May 2021 and is shown in Table 3.
+The BEFU and HYEFU announcements contain forecasts for annual bond issuance, bond maturities and repurchases, and the level of short-term borrowings on issue at fiscal year end.
+The most recent update, at the time of publication, is shown in Table 3.

 NZGB tenders are typically held on Thursdays.
-Only Registered Tender Counterparties (RTC) may take part in tenders, however, interested parties may offer their bids through a RTC.
-Bids must be submitted by 2pm on the day of tender.
+Only Registered Tender Counterparties (RTC) may take part in tenders, however, investors may offer their bids through a RTC.
+Bids must be submitted between 2.00pm and 2.30pm (NZT) on the day of tender.
 The minimum denomination is NZ$1 million (principal) and in multiples of NZ$1 million thereafter.
+Further details are available on the NZDM website.

-T-Bills are also issued via tenders which occur weekly on Tuesdays, when bids need to be submitted by 2pm.
+T-Bills are also issued via tenders which occur weekly on Tuesdays, when bids need to be submitted between 2.00pm and 2.30pm (NZT).
 Typically 3 month, 6 month and 12 month maturities are offered.
 The volume and maturities on offer may vary and are announced the day prior to tender.

 * The forecasts show current expectations of how short-term cash liquidity needs will be met at fiscal year-end.
-However, the actual issuance of T-Bills, may vary from forecast, based on actual short-term cash needs and an assessment of relative costs.
+However, the actual issuance of short-term borrowings, may vary from forecast, based on actual short-term cash needs and an assessment of relative costs.
+We anticipate that a minimum of NZ$2 billion of T-Bills and US$1 billion of ECP on issue will be maintained.
+The balance will be a mix of ECP and T-Bills, based on relative cost and market dynamics.

 Considerations for Non-Residents#